nst/STHTTPRequest/README.md

 -   easy to set request headers, cookies and POST data
 -   easy to get response status, headers and encoding
 -   file upload with progress block
--   HTTP and proxy authentication
+-   fast and simple HTTP authentication

 ##### Usable in unit tests